OpenMined/PySyft/packages/hagrid/README.md

 choco install wsl2 -y
 ```

-If you needed to install wsl2, restart your machine again.
+If you needed to install wsl2, restart docker by clicking the little whale in the bottom right corner, clicking "Stop" and then starting Docker Desktop application again.

 ### Enable Docker Compose v2